 Follow these three steps to opt out of correspondence on OptOutPreScreen.com.

 - At the bottom of the homepage, click the blue button that says Click Here to Opt-In or Opt-Out.

 - Select the Electronic Opt-Out for Five Years option.
 The default selection will actually sign you up for more junk mail, so be careful.

 - To stop this junk mail permanently, you’ll need to print out and mail a form you’ll be taken to by following the prompt.

 Another way to cut down on junk mail is to opt out of receiving catalogs.
 A nonprofit company called CatalogChoice helps you accomplish that for free.

 If you sign up with CatalogChoice (only your name and email address are required), the company will help you cancel catalogs you no longer want to receive.

 You can also use the site’s Cancel A Catalog search function.
-In that case, you’ll be given a link or a phone number to use to cancel the catalog yourself.
+In that case, you’ll be given a link or a phone number to cancel the catalog yourself.
 You can also track the process at CatalogChoice’s online dashboard.

 Below is a screenshot of what you see when you opt out of a business on CatalogChoice.com.

 We’ve talked about some free options to cut down on your junk mail.
 Now here’s a fee-based service: DMAChoice.